How to Root HyperOS Using Magisk in 3 Easy Steps

 3.1) Setting Up Your PC

-- Make sure you have ADB drivers installed on your PC.
+- Verify that you have ADB drivers installed on your PC.

-- Head on over to the platform-tools folder and open a Command Prompt window.
+- Navigate to your platform-tools folder and open a Command Prompt window in this directory.

-- In the address bar of the platform-tools folder, type “cmd” and press Enter.
-This will launch a Command Prompt window within that directory.
+- Click the address bar in the folder, type “cmd“, and press Enter.
+This opens the Command Prompt at the correct location for issuing Fastboot commands.

 3.2 Booting into Fastboot Mode

-- Once off, hold down the Power and Volume Down buttons simultaneously until you see “FASTBOOT” appear on the screen, or an image of a bunny in a fur cap.
+- Press and hold both the Power and Volume Down buttons simultaneously until the “FASTBOOT” screen or a bunny mascot appears.

 3.3) Connecting and Verification

-- Connect your phone to your PC using a USB cable.
+- Connect your powered-off phone to your PC using your USB cable.

 - In the Command Prompt window, type the following command and press Enter.
-This verifies if your computer recognizes the connected phone.
+This ensures your PC detects your phone successfully.

 fastboot devices